Carer’s leave

 Unemployment during the pandemic was considerably lower than following the 2008 downturn.
 The unemployment rate for people from a White ethnic background reached a peak of 7.8% in 2011 while the rate for people from ethnic minority backgrounds increased to a peak of 14.7% in 2009.

-Since October-December 2021, unemployment levels have generally been falling for people from both White and minority ethnic backgrounds.
-The unemployment rates in July-September 2022 were low compared to historic rates.
+Unemployment levels have fallen since the pandemic for people from both White and minority ethnic backgrounds.
+The unemployment rates in April to June 2024 were low compared to historic rates.